marcllort/GoFly/README.md

 1. Download latest version of Go (https://golang.org/)
 2. Clone the project to your local
-3. In terminal/cmd, go to the folder of the project, and run: go run main.go
+3. In terminal/cmd, go to the folder of the project, and run: GoFly.exe

 To try it out, you can use the GoFly app or Postman.
 Both should connect to localhost:4444